The insider advice on this page is from one of Wendy’s Trusted Travel Experts for China: Mei Zhang of WildChina.

 Prime picnic spot

 The Great Wall.
-We’ll send you with a guide who will carry a picnic lunch from the Kempinski Hotel German Bakery.
+We’ll send you with a guide who will carry a picnic lunch from a local bakery.
 Spread a blanket on a watchtower away from the crowds and prepare to be amazed by the views.

 What to See and Do